This reception manual is designed to assist in the navigation of tasks which should be undertaken within the reception role at 2tank Dive Hostel.

 It is impossible to write a thorough instructional on how to handle each complaint which we might receive for various reasons, however as a guideline all complaints should be taken seriously.
 It is most important to listen to what the guest has to say, to acknowledge the complaint and then try to find a resolution which keeps all parties happy.

 In real life the later point is not always possible.

 Some complaints we regularly receive are about taxes which we charge to guests, lockers not having their own locks, paying the deposit, noise by other guests, and some dive associated complaints.

 Being confident in the reasoning will go along way in aiding dealing with a complaint.

-Another helpful tactic in dealing with the complaint is being honest about what cannot be done, and dealing with that first, but then closing the conversation with what can be done to help in fixing there problem.
-It then becomes the guests decision of what to do and leaves the conversation on a more positive note.
+Another helpful tactic in dealing with the complaint is being honest about what cannot be done and deal with that first, but then closing the conversation with what can be done to help in fixing their problem.
+It then becomes the guests’ decision of what to do and leaves the conversation on a more positive note.

 1. LISTEN (and keep quiet)